 The above timeline is focused primarily on the more studied aspects of prehistory: the Ancestral Puebloan ruins and the tracks of the people's migrations.
 Something to keep in mind are the events of the latter half of the 1200s.
 Climate change had been taking a toll for a couple hundred years already but something was the final straw and resulted in the complete depopulation of the Four Corners area.
 When those people migrated, they moved into areas that were already long populated by perhaps slightly less cultured, less technologically advanced people.

 From the 1100s into the 1200s, there was a buffer zone, a no-man's-land if you will, between Chaco Canyon and the Gallina highlands to the northeast.
 The Gallina people resisted the Chaco folks mightily, and killed anyone crossing the line, no matter what their purpose.
 When Chaco became depopulated in the mid 1100s, the Gallina people's enmity extended to the northwest, toward the Mesa Verde area.
-Gallina ruins suggest the people perhaps didn't want to be as technologically advanced and they practiced a variation of Chaco religion, one where men weren't always in charge.
+Gallina ruins suggest the people perhaps didn't want to be as technologically advanced and they practiced a variation of Chaco religion, one where men weren't always dominant.
 By the time the Eastern Keres people came flooding through the Jemez Mountains and down the valley of the Rio Jemez, the Gallina people were an impediment no more.
 They seem to have drifted down out of the highlands and melted away into the villages below.

 Which brings up the villages below.
 The entire Northern Rio Grande area had long been populated by Tanoan people.
 Their technology, too, was perhaps a bit behind the Ancestral Puebloan times.
 The out-migration from Mesa Verde happened more in family units than in whole villages.
 It was a gentler relocation of people than just an unmitigated flash flood of hungry bodies.
 As migrations had been happening in earnest since the 1100s, societies had developed ways of meeting, welcoming and merging newcomers into their local societies.
 Those were the days of large feasts and religious celebrations: get everybody dancing, singing and eating together and we'll all be okay.
 This worked in some places but not in others.
 In some places the pushback was intense.

-In some cases, it was also several hundred years before the folks leaving Mesa Verde arrived at their destinations on the Rio Grande.
+In some cases, it was also several hundred years before the folks leaving Mesa Verde arrived at their destinations along the Rio Grande.
 Many journeyed along the upper San Juan River, across the Jemez Mountains and down the Rio Jemez.
 Others skirted the northern slopes of the Jemez and moved out onto the Pajarito Plateau before dropping into the Rio Grande valley.
 Still others crossed southern Colorado and dropped south into the Ojo Caliente area before reaching the Rio Chama and following it to the Rio Grande.
 At every step of the way they were met by evidence of Tanoan people having been there for centuries already.
 Eventually, they merged into the Tanoan villages and gave rise to the differentiations of Tewa, Tiwa and Eastern Keres.
 Towa is spoken today only by the people of Jemez.
 There is some speculation it is a descendant of the language the Gallina people spoke.
 However, the Pueblo of Jemez states that their people began the migration from Mesa Verde around 1275 and arrived in the Cañon de Don Diego in the early 1300s.
 They have been there ever since.

 The Spanish also brought about a massive depopulation simply through the spread of diseases they were immune to, but the indigenous people weren't.
 With the Spanish came Franciscan priests intent on forcing the indigenous people to build great mission structures to glorify their Christian God, while destroying any indigenous religion and working and taxing the people to the brink of death.
 The 19 Rio Grande Pueblos survived the transition to Pueblo V, as did Ysleta del Sur in Texas and the pueblos on the Hopi mesas in Arizona.
-Around 1625 is when Sikyátki (at the foot of First Mesa) was destroyed and during the winter of 1700-1701, Awatovi (on Antelope Mesa) was destroyed.
+Around 1625 is when Sikyátki (at the foot of First Mesa) was destroyed and during the winter of 1700-1701, Awat'ovi (on Antelope Mesa) was destroyed.
 The Spanish destroyed Picuris in 1692 and Picuris still hasn't fully recovered.
 Several of the Rio Grande pueblos were burned by the Spanish between 1692 and 1696 but when the people came back down out of the hills, they usually rebuilt close by.
 The Piro pueblos were mostly destroyed during the Pueblo Revolt of 1680 and they were never resettled.
 The Tompiro pueblos were completely depopulated by the mid-1700s, wiped out by European diseases and never reoccupied.

 The last residents of Cicuye Pueblo were invited to join their kin in the Jemez Mountains and they moved there in 1838.
 The Santa Fe Trail came by a few years later and many Anglo-European migrants along that trail marveled at the large empty edifice with its oversized mission structures.

 The Galisteo Basin pueblos had been decimated by disease and abandoned years before.
 They were the pueblos most specialized in the production of glazed ceramics but their access to the lead they needed for their glazes was denied by the Spanish after 1694.
-With that, they lost their most valuable products for trade and things went downhill for them.
+With that, they lost their most valuable products for trade and things quickly went downhill for them.
 Within a few years the survivors had migrated down Galisteo Creek and merged into Santo Domingo.
 Pueblos in the Santa Fe River Basin saw their people try to relocate more to the north near Santa Clara.
 Then there was a problem with the Spanish and a priest was killed.
 They were forced out of the Rio Grande area and shortly relocated to the area of Hopi First Mesa.
 They did better there, and are now known as "Hopi-Tewa."